CHG-Meridian: Company

 CHG-Meridian is a stock corporation under German law.
 Its share capital amounts to 100 million euros.
 The company's business purpose is to buy, sell and lease industrial assets, in particular data processing systems and equipment, and to engage in all related businesses.
 The consolidated group includes 43 subsidiaries, which, together with the parent company, prepares its financial statements per HGB (German Commercial Code) and IFRS.

 According to the articles of association, the management board of CHG-Meridian consists of one or more persons.
-Currently, Mathias Wagner (Chairman of the Board of Management), Frank Kottmann (Chief Sales Officer), Ulrich Bergmann (Chief Financial Officer), and Oliver Schorer (Chief Information Officer) hold management positions.
+Currently, Mathias Wagner (Chairman of the Board of Management), Daniel Welzer (Chief Sales Officer) and Ulrich Bergmann (Chief Financial Officer) hold management positions.
 The supervisory board has six members and is headed by Jürgen Mossakowski (Chairman).